PRVRobotics/Sojourner-WRO-FutureEngineers-2026/T-photos/README.md

 # Team Description

 Members:
-Eliel Salas Morales
+Eliel Salas Morales: (Description of why you joined the team and what do you want to study after you graduate highschool)

-Yeriel Cruz Hernandez
+Yeriel Cruz Hernandez: (Description of why you joined the team and what do you want to study after you graduate highschool)

-Aurelio Perez Huertas
+Aurelio Perez Huertas: (Description of why you joined the team and what do you want to study after you graduate highschool)